 Which colour temperature?

 For many years before LED lighting technology became mainstream, nobody was given a choice of which colour temperature to choose.
-You just bought a light bulb and without knowing or caring, you got extra warm white, with a colour temperature fo 2700K to 2800K.
+You just bought a light bulb and without knowing or caring, you got extra warm white, with a colour temperature of 2700K to 2800K.
 As soon as LEDs came onto the scene, they were immediately available in warm white 3000K and cool white 4000K.
 This gave consumers the dilemma of which colour temperature to choose?

 Contrary to popular belief a higher colour temperature is not a measurement of brightness but appearance, brightness is measured in lumens.
 Because LEDs are blue to begin with, more phosphor is coated over the LED to provide the warmer colour temperatures; which does make the cooler colours appear slightly brighter.
 Generally cool white is around 5% brighter than warm white in terms of lumens.